ETIMC/Report/typst/sections/Sprint 1.typ

 Requirement 4 (Wireless Connection) was defined as since there would both be a host and multiple controllers, they would all have to communicate.
 WiFi was therefore chosen as the data communication protocol of choice since it provides a lot of physical flexibility.
 In relation to the prior requirement, it was logical to also include requirement 7 (Low Power Consumption) to ensure that the product would not need wiring.
 This consideration further informed the inclusion of requirement 8 (Plug and Play), emphasizing that the product should function immediately upon being powered on, without the need for complex configuration.

 Both requirement 5 (NFC Reader) and requirement 6 (Screen) were defined in correlation to @table:usabilityRequirements's requirement 4 (Feedback).
 Requiring an NFC reader for the product's usability was inspired by retro gaming consoles and traditional train stamping tickets (danish: klippekort), and adding a screen would make it easy to display which instrument sounds were currently in use and generally provide feedback to the user.

+The last, and arguably most important, requirement, 10 (Interactive sensors), was required as this would be what the user would use the interface, interact and interface with music.

+Requirement 10 (Interactive Sensors) was specified to define the user’s primary means of engaging with the system and experimenting with music.
+By mandating a suite of responsive sensors—such as buttons, and—the design ensures that the user's interaction is reliably captured and translated into expressive musical output.
+This cornerstone requirement not only shapes the overall user experience, but also underpins the system’s ability to deliver intuitive, real-time interaction with sound.

 #figure(
   table(